pforret/jekyll.forret.com/_posts/2022/2022-09-15-automatic-expense-reporting.md

 that contains all the required VAT receipt information, easy to scan with your phone.

 ## 2. Use the middle (bank) man
-But then it hit me: why not use the middle man, i.e. the payment provider/bank?
+But then I thought: why not use the middle man, i.e. the payment provider/bank?
 At the time of the payment, the payment provider knows:
 * the vendor's name
 * the vendor's VAT number